20tab/upy/README.md

 ## Installation

 There are two ways to install upy: <br />
-Clone the repository and add upy module to your project.
+1. Clone the repository and add upy module to your project.<br/>
-Use the following command: <b>pip install upy</b>
+2. Use the following command: <b>pip install upy</b>

 ## Create upy project